 Investing in the stock market involves certain risks, including the potential loss of principal.
 Your investment in Portfolio shares represents an indirect investment in the securities owned by the Portfolio.
 The value of these securities, like other investments, may move up or down, sometimes rapidly and unpredictably.
 Your Portfolio shares at any point in time may be worth less than what you invested, even after taking into account the reinvestment of Portfolio dividends and distributions.
 Local, regional or global events such as war, acts of terrorism, the spread of infectious illness such as COVID-19 or other public health issues, recessions, or other events could have a significant impact on the Portfolio and its investments.
 Growth stocks may be more volatile than other stocks as their prices tend to be higher in relation to their companies' earnings and may be more sensitive to market, political, and economic developments.
 A significant portion of assets will be invested in technology and healthcare companies, which may be significantly affected by competition, innovation, regulation, and product obsolescence, and may be more volatile than the securities of other companies.
-Investing in companies of medium capitalizations involves the risk that such issuers may have limited product lines or financial resources, lack management depth, or have limited liquidity.
-Foreign securities involve special risks including currency risk and risks related to political, social, or economic conditions.
+Investments in the Consumer Discretionary Sector may be affected by domestic and international economies, consumers' disposable income, consumer preferences and social trends.
 Active trading may increase transaction costs, brokerage commissions, and taxes, which can lower the return on investment.